apache/jackrabbit/jackrabbit-webdav/README.txt

 ================

 Q: Which WebDAV features are supported?
-A: DAV1,2, DeltaV, Ordering, Access Control, Search
+A: DAV 1, 2, DeltaV, Ordering, Access Control, Search, Bind

-Q: This this WebDAV libarary provide a full dav server?
+Q: This this WebDAV library provide a full dav server?
 A: This library only defines interfaces, utilities and common classes used for a dav server/client.
    A JCR specific implementation can be found in the 'jcr-server'